6.1. Permanent Staff Members

 It also ensures the participant accommodations are aware of any environmental issues that the participant may have.

-The Professional Association of Dive Instructors (hereafter known to as PADI) are the qualifying body for dive professionals utilized by Operation Wallacea on all expeditions.
-We, and our in-country partners, hire PADI qualified staff exclusively to run in-water marine activities.
+The Professional Association of Dive Instructors (hereafter known to as PADI) are the qualifying body for dive professionals utilized by Operation Wallacea on the majority of expeditions.
+We, and our in-country partners, hire PADI qualified staff exclusively to run in-water marine activities for those sites.

 That medical form lists many conditions that may impact diving, and if the person completing it confirms they have that condition they are required to get the form signed by a doctor.